Sarah Lynn Cunningham,

 Walter "Flip" Bell,

 Flip graduated with a BS and MS from the University of Kentucky (UK) and began his career teaching math and physics.
-He co-founded the Louisville Resource Conservation Council (LRCC) in 1990 to assist nonprofit and municipal agencies with improving their energy efficiency, including water consumption.
+He co-founded the Louisville Resource Conservation Council (LRCC) in 1990 to assist nonprofit and public agencies with improving their energy efficiency, including water use.
 He earned the Certified Energy Manager credential from the Association of Energy Engineers.
-For the City of Louisville, LRCC initiated the city’s first community-wide inventory of greenhouse-gas emissions.
-Flip assists LCAN with providing energy efficiency services to services-program clients.
+For the City of Louisville, LRCC initiated the city’s first community-wide inventory of GHG emissions.
+On an as-needed basis, Flip assists LCAN with providing energy efficiency services to clients.

 Agastya Mishra, Kids' Projects Contributor

 Agastya Mishra is a sixth grader at Meyzeek Middle School.
 His passion is protecting our planet.
 After reading about climate change and realizing his generation's future is at stake, he decided to make a positive difference.
 Lucky for us, his research led him to LCAN.
 He has helped to stock the virtual shelves of our Kids' Books and Videos web page.
 Now, he's planning Earth Day 2023 events for his school.
 Besides volunteering for LCAN, he spends his time on computers, music, sports, hanging out with his friends and "build stuff."